Skip to content

 • Server: The Docker repository server URL.
 For Docker Hub, this is: https://index.docker.io/v1/

-In the settings panels, you can configure the application settings.
+In the settings panel you configure the application settings.

 The most common settings to configure are: